We promote the best in live modern jazz in the Reading and Thames Valley area. We’re passionate about jazz and want you to share our enjoyment.

 Jazz at Progress

-The next show at the Progress Theatre is the Chris Laurence Quartet on Thursday 29 March.
+The next show at the Progress Theatre is the Martin Speake Quartet ft.
+Ethan Iverson on Friday 27 April.
 Read more and book tickets here

 Visit our Jazz at Progress pages for more information about this gig and others planned for later in the year – or Join our Mailing List and we’ll keep you up to date.